 Best universities for education degrees

-Life sciences include a range of subjects, from forestry to biotechnology.
-A full list of degrees and what you can do with them appears below the rankings table.
+Life sciences takes in a range of subjects, from forestry to biotechnology.
+A full list of degrees and what you can do with them appears below.

-Graduates of life science degrees go on to work in various fields.
+Graduates of life science degrees go on to work in a variety of fields.
 Many jobs directly use life science research and knowledge, such as roles in pharmaceutical companies, environmental work and even forensic science.

 The life science ranking assesses universities using 13 indicators of excellence that evaluate teaching, research, research influence, innovation and international outlook.
 The full methodology can be found here.